-So, all told, Daylen has done some pretty deplorable things, and I agree he should be put to death for his crimes to satisfy the demands of the law.
+So, all told, many of Daylen’s actions are deplorable, and I agree he should be put to death for his crimes to satisfy the demands of the law.
 But I also think he gets a lot more blame than he deserves.
-At the end of the day I find it hard to hate him, especially since I too struggle with betrayal and sexual misbehavior.
+I find it hard to hate him, especially since I too struggle with betrayal and sexual misbehavior.
 At least Daylen isn’t a coward on top of all that, which is more than I can say for myself.

-A few more minor character quibbles.
-Daylen’s relationship with suicide feels rather odd.
+I have minor character reservations about Daylen.
+His perspective on suicide is perplexing.
 He wants to die, but doesn’t kill himself.
 He attempts a rather elaborate suicide, and then is concerned that he is falling to his death when it doesn’t work like he expected.
 He repeatedly defends his own life, but then when many lives may hinge on his intervention he decides to take part in a dual to the death.
 Some places he tells us that The Light “obligates” him to try to survive.
 Other places he attributes it to stubbornness.
-The constant bemoaning of the cruel fate of being forced to live with the guilt of his past by getting restored youth and super powers feels like the “cursed with awesome” trope.
+The constant bemoaning of the cruel fate of being forced to live with the guilt of his past by getting restored youth and super powers resembles the “cursed with awesome” trope.
 We are shown a few times where he is incapacitated by grief, and the story shines in these moments.
 But even then it seems that Daylen attempting to take his own life at these times would be in keeping with his oft-bemoaned despair.
 Yet he never seems seriously tempted to do so, aside from the one failed attempt at the start.

-So that’s it for my insights on the main character’s moral standing.
+Those are my insights in regards to the main character’s moral standing.
 He certainly seems to be an antihero of the Byronic flavor, and I mostly wish the notes were a bit more refined.
-Distilled remorseful super-villain is a vintage rarely attempted, and if Shad failed in this instance, at least he failed at a truly tricky task.
+The concept of a distilled, remorseful super-villain is seldom explored, and if Shad failed in this instance, at least he failed at a truly tricky task.